 Avoid advertising large purchases by breaking down boxes before taking them to the curb on trash day.

 Speaking of trash, what gets taken to the curb can be like an advertising billboard outside a home.
 Drive through the neighborhood on any given morning (especially after a holiday) and check out who got a new television, new computer, new surround-sound system, and anything else that comes in a large box.
 These boxes do need to be broken down for recycling, but how far they’re broken down and which side of the box is on the outside of the fold can have a big effect on what a potential criminal thinks is available for the taking inside the home.
 Break the boxes down as far as possible and fit them into the recycling bin, or fold them so the blank side of the box faces out and bind them together with twine to avoid inviting trouble.

-Similarly, if you’re expecting high-end purchases to be delivered to the doorstep, planning ahead can save a lot of headaches.
-Use a locker service or ask for deliveries to be held if you won’t be home, or ask a helpful neighbor to get the package off the steps as soon as possible if it’s delivered when you’re not at home to deter package thieves.
+Similarly, if a resident is expecting high-end purchases to be delivered to the doorstep, planning ahead can save a lot of headaches.
+They can use a locker service or ask for deliveries to be held if they won’t be home, or ask a helpful neighbor to get the package off the steps as soon as possible if it’s delivered when they’re not at home to deter package theft.
 Using delivery notification services from major retailers, signing up for UPS, USPS, and FedEx delivery notifications on their websites, and using a doorbell or security camera at the front door can help by letting residents know exactly when packages have been delivered, reducing the amount of time the packages spend unattended on the step and at risk of theft.

 Use additional security measures, including passwords, on your home Wi-Fi network.